yhlabsai-tech/Heritiers-Berthelot/journal/README.md

 ## The session

 The association's founding documents were finalised and officially sent during the week.
 At the same time, I rebuilt the automation environment on my own MacBook so that the project no longer depended on another person's computer.

+I also stoped the diarisation on whisper.
+Before that an audio of 20 minutes was transcript in 28 minutes, way too long.
+Now on my computer it is around 4 minutes.

 The migration itself was more complicated than expected.
 The n8n data volume and the `.env` file contained different encryption keys, so n8n refused to start.
 I also had to reset the owner account and deal with an SSRF restriction in `n8n-mcp` before the tools worked correctly.